olaviinha/NeuralTextToImage/README.md

 # Colab notebooks for text-to-image generators

 User-friendly Colab notebooks for various text prompt steered synthetic image generators.
+These notebooks are not actively maintained, though issues and pull requests are welcome.

 **Available notebooks (latest to oldest):**